HedvigInsurance/web-onboarding/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-If there is one, add the ID of the Jira issue where this issue is described to the Pull Request title.
+If there is one, add the ID of the Jira issue to the Pull Request title.
 E.g. "[HVG-123] Make the Pull Request template great again" -->